sithumonline/nallamale-courier-service/README.md

 - Branch should be able to register delivery agents
 - Branch should be able to assign a package to a sender
 - Branch should be able to track all packages
-- Branch should be able to update the status/location of a package
+- Branch should be able to update the status/location of a package/packages

 ## Senders/Receivers